-Construction and development of the shared use path system within the city limits is directed by the 2001 Transportation System Plan.
-The Sisters Community Trails Plan (2003) directs trail development outside the city limits and emphasizes connections with facilities recommended by the 2001 TSP.
-The Tollgate High School Trail (located near the high school) was the first bicycle/pedestrian project completed from this plan and accommodates two-way traffic on a ten foot wide compact-gravel surface.
+Construction and development of the shared use path system within the city limits is directed by the 2010 Transportation System Plan.
+The Sisters Community Trails Plan (2011) directs trail development outside the city limits and emphasizes connections with facilities recommended by the 2010 TSP.
+The Safe Routes to School project was the first bicycle/pedestrian project completed from this plan and accommodates bicycles and pedestrians around all three school facilities.